Distributed deployment

 Replication

-As of v0.11.0: Qdrant allows to replicate shards between nodes in the cluster.
+Qdrant allows you to replicate shards between nodes in the cluster.

-Shard replication increases the reliability of the cluster by keeping several copies of a shard spread among the cluster.
-This ensure the availability of the shards in case of node failures, except if all replicas are lost.
+Shard replication increases the reliability of the cluster by keeping several copies of a shard spread across the cluster.
+This ensures the availability of the data in case of node failures, except if all replicas are lost.

 PUT /collections/{collection_name}